-NEW DELHI: As it’s embarking on one of the Gulf regions’s most ambitious nuclear power programmes, the UAE looks towards India for an agreement in civil nuclear energy to be signed during the visit of Abu Dhabi crown prince General Sheikh Mohamed bin Zayed Al Nahyan.
+NEW DELHI: With United Arab Emirates embarking forth on one of the Gulf regions’s most ambitious nuclear power program, it looks towards India for assistance with an agreement in civil nuclear energy to be signed during the visit of Abu Dhabi Crown Prince General Sheikh Mohamed bin Zayed Al Nahyan.

-The crown prince, who is also the deputy commander of the armed forces, is arriving on a three-day visit on Wednesday, accompanied by three royal brothers and seven ministers.
-While the high-level political delegation has over 35 members, over 100 Emirati businessmen will arrive in a separate delegation.
+The crown prince, who is also the deputy commander of the UAE armed forces, is arriving on Feb 10 for a three-day visit, accompanied by three royal brothers and seven ministers.
+While the high-level political delegation comprises of over 35 members, there will be over 100 Emirati businessmen also making a beeline to India during the state visit in a separate economic delegation.

-UAE ambassador Ahmed Al Banna said that 16 agreements were likely to be signed, out of which 12 had been finalised and the rest were under negotiations.
-Al Banna said the pact in civil nuclear energy – the first by India in the region – would be “to set up some sort of research and development centre to enhance the usage of nuclear energy in a peaceful sense”.
+Al Banna said that the pact in civil nuclear energy – the first by India in the gulf region – would be “to set up some sort of research and development centre to enhance the usage of nuclear energy in a peaceful sense”.